scalate/scalate/scalate-website/src/documentation/scalate-embedding-guide.md

 recommended that you `load` the template each time you before you use it.

 The next step is to render the template.
 To do this you first need to create a `RenderContext`.
-The `RenderContext` is used to supply the template with data collect the render results.  `RenderContext` is just an interface in case you want to use a custom implementation, but the supplied `DefaultRenderContext` implementation should be suitable for most needs.
+The `RenderContext` is used to supply the template with data and collect the render results.  `RenderContext` is just an interface in case you want to use a custom implementation, but the supplied `DefaultRenderContext` implementation should be suitable for most needs.